site.btaMedia Review: July 29

 The administrative court has ruled clearly that if the decisions contain personal data, the commission may delete it, she said in connection with one of the objections of the commission.

 It allows for random interpretation.
-In the face of similar facts and data different decisions are made about which assets are to be confiscated and which not.
+In the face of similar facts and data, different decisions are made about which assets are to be confiscated and which not.
 The court usually rules in favour of the person whose assets are seized, said Georgieva.

-Georgieva said that in 2023 the Commission was granted BGN 12 million in claims, while it had seized assets worth billions.
+She said that in 2023 the Commission was granted BGN 12 million in claims, while it had seized assets worth billions.

 In July the Supreme Administrative Court rejected an appeal by the Commission for Forfeiture of Illegally Acquired Assets (CFIAA) in a case initiated and won by the Anti-Corruption Fund (ACF) back in 2022.